Conflux-Chain/conflux-developer-site/docs/sdks-and-tools/en/sdks.md

 keywords:
   - SDK
 ---
 Conflux has SDKs for mainstream programming languages, including `JavaScript`, `Golang`, `Java` and `Python`.
-This is just a short introduction to SDKs, for detailed usage info, check their respective documentation.
+This is just a short introduction to the SDKs, for detailed usage info, check their respective documentation.

 ## [js-conflux-sdk](https://github.com/conflux-chain/js-conflux-sdk)
 If you are familiar with JavaScript or Node.js, or if you want to build a web site to interact with your contract, `js-conflux-sdk` is right for you.
 It has a lot of useful features.